NamrataHarsh/XenonStack-Technical-task/README.md

  EACH AND EVERY SECTION OF THE PAGE IS FULLY RESPONSIVE.
 THIS WAS OBTAINED BY USING MEDIA QUERIES IN CSS.

+ The concept of media queries was used to create the site fully responsive in all in desktop and mobile devices.

  ![respo3](https://user-images.githubusercontent.com/78338126/182256628-7c2bc397-07c4-4d35-af30-f364644247de.jpg)

 ![responsive1](https://user-images.githubusercontent.com/78338126/182256668-35b19bd3-f7a7-441b-8c2a-a8ba0df504ad.jpg)